biowonks/projects/fql/cases.md

 ]
 ```

+This is different from a positional rule because here no other element of the resources mentioned in the rule is allowed anywhere in the sequence.

-Notice that the value of `resource` is `'fql'` since it is not to be searched in any database but it is part of the FQ language.
+Notice that to use the fql special characters, the value of `resource` is `'fql'`.

-Another important aspect of FQL to filter queries based in single feature is the number or appearences you want to select.
-For that FQL has the special key `count`.
-Note that when using `count` positional information is tricky and here starts some conventions that FQL must make.
-The argument passed to `count` in items between the items signaling the begin `^` and end `$` will be added to the query rule as regular expression quantifier and for that reason we will use the *curly brackets* notation `{}` as in regular expression.
-Note that quantifiers in regular expression is related to immediate repeat.
+As in **non-positional** rules, FQL can also be used with the key `count`.
+Note that when using `count` with positional rules the value passed to `count` will be added to the query rule as regular expression quantifier.
 For example:

+For example: to filter only sequences with CheW - CheW domain architecture and no other match to the pfam29 database will be selected.

 ```javascript
 [